Episode 330

 Amanda Mix

-and her were friends, but they had a falling out and only recently
+and her were friends, but they had a falling out and only recently.

-How do you know that?
+How do you know that's?

-Before long, Amanda's name started coming up repeatedly in the investigation.
+Before long, Amanda's name started coming up up repeatedly in the investigation.
 Some even claimed that the former best friend of Caitlin's had confessed to murder.

 The next day, at the candlelighting, my brother came up to me crying.
 I mean, he was like shaking and crying.

-And he's like, hey, dude.
-He's like, I'm glad I found you.
+And he's like, hey, dude, he's like, I'm glad I found you.

 He's like, I'm scared shitless right now.
 He's like, she admitted it.

-He's like, admitted, who?
+I was like, admitted, who?
 Who?

 Come down and tell me what's going on.
 He sat there and told me, he's like, she admitted it.

+Unlike the rest, Amanda had had not come willingly.
 She was picked up on an unrelated, outstanding warrant.

 Which, you know, is always a good sign.
 Do you know

-a girl by the name of Kate Root?
+a girl by the name of Keiper?

 Yes.
 How do you know her?